neurobin/python-ocd/README.md

     WEAK = 1
 ```

-And some new python programmer is using this piece of code and passing `Defaults.WEAK` in some methods.
+Let's say, some new python programmer is using this piece of code and passing `Defaults.WEAK` in some methods.
 Suddenly, he decides that, he will use `STRONG` instead of `WEAK` and instead of going through all occurrences of `Defaults.WEAK` usage, he does the laziest thing to do: he monkey patches the code:

 ```python
 Defaults.WEAK = Defaults.STRONG